 The predominant image of the Arabian landscape is that of desert.
-The natural landscape of Oman is however much more varied, as are its flora and fauna, even though a shortage of water impairs all kinds of life in the country.
+The natural landscape of Oman is however much more varied and shows a high diversity, as are its flora and fauna, even though a shortage of water impairs all kinds of life in the country.

 When the khareef sweeps across the coast of southern Oman in the summer months, the landscape really starts to burgeon.
 Within the shortest space of time, a multitude of unique plants spring forth from the earth, which had seemed so infertile so shortly before.
 However, the luscious green dries up again after only a few weeks and transforms the scenery into a bare world.